AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

   -ConnectionRetryDelay       The TimeSpan to wait in between AQTS connection attempts. [default: 00:01:00]

-  =========================== Visit merge settings -MergeMode                  One of Skip, Fail, Replace. [default: Skip]
+  =========================== Visit merge settings -MergeMode                  One of Skip, Fail, Replace, ArchiveAndReplace. [default: Skip]

   =========================== File monitoring settings -HotFolderPath              The root path to monitor for field visit files.